MagicMirrorOrg/MagicMirror/README.md

 -Added OpenHAB Support, News were displayed in two lines.

+-Override locale-setting with an identifier -> http://127.0.0.1/smartmirror?en (for English)

 To-Do:

-Override locale-setting with an identifier -> http://127.0.0.1/smartmirror?en (for English)
+Switching monitor on and off on a RPi via http trigger (OpenHAB)

 Temperatures should be printed in .1f way even if the suffix is zero (10,0°C, for example)